 - Not all the female Disney characters will be found at the Faire.
 Some have greeting spots at other places in the park.
 If you can't find your favorite, ask a cast member.

 - The wait may be less than an hour, but that can feel like an eternity if it's spent with a little one who wants to see a princess NOW.
 Giving them something to do or talking about what they're going to say to their favorite character can help pass the time more quietly.

 03 of 03

-If you'd rather walk than ride, you'll find a lot of things to do in Disneyland.
-In fact, you can explore ten walk -through attractions and see parts of Disneyland that many other visitors miss.
-And that doesn't count all the other ways You Can Actually Meet the Disneyland Characters.
+If you'd rather walk than ride, you'll find a lot of things to do at Disneyland.
+In fact, you can explore ten walk-through attractions and see parts of Disneyland that many other visitors miss.